To See With Love

 My Grandpa Mario and Grandma Carrie were Italian citizens at the time of their son’s birth.
 The still had very heavy Italian accents throughout their lives and they kept the Italian culture alive in their home.

 My grandmother made the absolute best Italian spaghetti sauce of which I still use as one of my favorite recipes.
+I hope she can see me in the kitchen as I often speak to her when I make then sauce.
 She could certainly cook!

 In the middle of the day, Grandma would stand over a pot while gazing out the kitchen window, stirring her pasta fagioli, the classic Italian soup made with cannellini beans, for that evening’s dinner.